 Who will comprise the 14 NFL playoff teams once the 2021 season is finished?
 Who will be the Super Bowl 2022 winner in the next calendar year?
-Check out Sportsnaut’s initial offer of prediction, which will be updated throughout the offseason and each week during the regular season.
+Check out Sportsnaut’s predictions, which will be updated throughout the offseason and each week during the regular season.

 AFC North champions: Cleveland Browns

-The AFC team that came closest to beating the Chiefs was Cleveland, who lost 22-17 in the Divisional Round.
-Yes, Mahomes went out with an injury for a good chunk of that contest, yet the Browns showed they aren’t the “same old Browns” and were a Rashard Higgins touchback fumble away from making that one really interesting — with or without Mahomes.
+Speaking of the Browns, the AFC team that came closest to beating the Chiefs in the postseason was Cleveland, who lost 22-17 in the Divisional Round.
+Yes, Mahomes went out with an injury for a good chunk of that contest, yet the Browns showed they aren’t the “same old Browns” and were a Rashard Higgins touchback fumble away from making that one really interesting.

 What many outside Cleveland don’t know is the Browns also played 2020 without a rookie in Grant Delpit who tore his Achilles in training camp and would’ve started at safety.
 No. 2 cornerback Greedy Williams was also out for all of this past season, which really put the defensive backfield in a bind.

-As long as general manager Andrew Berry bolstered the secondary in free agency with John Johnson III and Troy Hill, and it looks like reigning Coach of the Year Kevin Stefanski has something special on offense with Baker Mayfield at the controls.
+General manager Andrew Berry bolstered the secondary in free agency with John Johnson III and Troy Hill, and it looks like reigning Coach of the Year Kevin Stefanski has something special on offense with Baker Mayfield at the controls.
 Mayfield was Pro Football Focus‘ eighth-best quarterback this season, had PFF’s No. 1 offensive line and fourth-ranked running back, Nick Chubb.

 The Indianapolis Colts could easily take this spot at some point, but after trading for Carson Wentz in the wake of Philip Rivers’ retirement, it’s impossible to endorse them at this moment due to Wentz’s horrendous 2020 campaign.
 An ongoing Deshaun Watson fiasco and the utterly dire state of their roster leave the Houston Texans with no shot at winning this division, so rule them out.